One runtime for X12, EDIFACT, AS2, AS4,

 “Did we send the 855?”
 “Did they ack our 856?”
 The answer requires a ticket, a screen-share, and 30 minutes of someone’s afternoon.

-Pre-built maps and partner profiles for the X12 transaction sets that dominate each vertical — plus full EDIFACT coverage for international and automotive supply chains.
+Pre-built maps and partner profiles for the X12 transaction sets that dominate each vertical, plus full EDIFACT coverage.
 Hover any transaction to see it light up across industries.

-The onboarding pipeline below applies to every trading partner regardless of standard or transport.
-The longest single step is usually waiting on the partner’s test environment — not the work on your side.
+The pipeline below applies to every partner, regardless of standard or transport.
+The longest step is usually waiting on the partner’s test environment - not your work.

-Standard partners (those who follow the X12 implementation guide as published) complete this pipeline in 3–5 business days.
-Heavily customized partners with proprietary envelope variants extend the Match Maps step but rarely the others.
+Standard partners complete this pipeline in 3–5 business days.
+Heavily customized partners extend the Match Maps step, but rarely the others.

 An Art2link senior EDI architect reviews up to 20 of your trading-partner profiles and returns a written audit covering: envelope-spec gaps, ACK-handling exposure, AS2 certificate hygiene, map-variant sprawl, and the specific transactions most at risk of partner SLA penalties.
 The deliverable is yours regardless of whether you proceed with Art2link.